 But the representative looks is not the only feature Huji Cam has to offer.
 There are numerous filters, light leaks, and even dust effects that will transform your photos into a little piece of retro-looking art.
 The app even allows you to create “recipes”, which is a set of instructions you can apply to each photo you take, so you don’t have to edit it all over again.

-In a sea of gimmicky apps that fail to live up to their Play Store descriptions stands out, Huji Cam stands out.
+In a sea of gimmicky apps that fail to live up to their Play Store descriptions, Huji Cam stands out.
 It’s probably the easiest app to use out of all the apps mentioned here, which creates a perfect balance.
 You could probably get better results with a more versatile app, but if you just want to make solid retro photos with minimal effort, Huji Cam is a way to go.

 Huji Cam is available for free in the Play Store.
 However, there’s also a premium version that will give you even more options and tools to play with.